+- 1. Self-assessment

-- 2. Faculty supervisor assessment - 3.
-Internship supervisor assessment
+- 2. Faculty supervisor assessment

+- 3. Internship supervisor assessment

 Student interns are required to submit this evaluation at Midterm/Final.
 The site supervisor, the faculty supervisor, and student should discuss the evaluation providing students with feedback on growth and opportunities for future learning.